 If you have previously had a C-section for delivery of your baby, but are interested in a trial to labor after Caesarean, you may be a candidate for vaginal birth after Caesarean (VBAC).
-Dr. Lana Powell and Dr. Soyoun Lee at Comprehensive Women’s Health in Oxford and Birmingham, Michigan, want to work with you for the best possible delivery for your little one and you.
-Call either office to schedule an appointment with Dr. Powell or Dr. Lee for more information about your delivery options.
+Dr. Lana Powell at Comprehensive Women’s Health in Oxford and Birmingham, Michigan, want to work with you for the best possible delivery for your little one and you.
+Call either office to schedule an appointment with Dr. Powell for more information about your delivery options.

-Dr. Lee or Dr. Powell discuss reasons you may want to consider VBAC, including if you are pregnant with only one baby, or if you do not have a high, vertical uterine incision or a prior uterine rupture.
+Dr. Powell will discuss reasons you may want to consider VBAC, including if you are pregnant with only one baby, or if you do not have a high, vertical uterine incision or a prior uterine rupture.

 If you have had more than one C-section or if you are carrying triplets or a higher order of multiples, the team at Comprehensive Women’s Health recommend a planned C-section.
 Other factors decrease your likelihood of VBAC such as:

-Dr. Powell and Dr. Lee answer any further questions you have about your individual birth experience and if you are a candidate.
+Dr. Powell will answer any further questions you have about your individual birth experience and if you are a candidate.